dekellum/iudex/www/redirects.markdown

 Iūdex 1.0 supported only an `HTTPClient` _internal_ redirect mode, where the URL change was recorded by the `ContentFetcher`.
-Iūdex 1.1+ supports an _external_ redirect mode, where:
+Iūdex 1.1+ adds support for an _external_ redirect mode, where:

 * The `HTTPClient` implementation and `ContentFetcher` filter returns the redirect status and `Location` header (does not follow).